 Fabio R. is a drum and percussion instructor at Bach To Rock and is originally from Valencia, Venezuela.
 Since arriving in the U.S., Fabio has performed with artists such as Geri Allen, Greg Osby, Bill Pierce, Sean Jones, Kevin Harris, Pepe de Lucia, John Lockwood, Carlos Averhoff Jr., Manuel Valera and has performed at Boston Symphony Hall, Lincoln Center, The Esplanade, Scullers Jazz Club, Smoke Jazz Club, SXSW, among others.
 A drummer and film composer, Fabio earned his Bachelor of Music with a Dual Major in Performance and Professional Music at the prestigious Berklee College of Music in Boston, where he had the honor of being mentored by Terri Lyne Carrington, Kim Plainfield and Neal Smith.
 Before moving to the New York, Fabio studied jazz performance in UNEARTE while giving drum set lessons in the Taller de Jazz Caracas and Concert Percussion in the Colegio/Conservatorio Emil Friedman.
 He has also had the privilege of working with acclaimed Venezuelan musicians Pablo Gil, Diego Alvarez and Gonzalo Teppa.
 Through music you can express greater emotions, ones that you cannot define with words.
 As an artist, this is what Fabio strives for and continues to do through his work.
 We are thrilled to have him on the B2R Port Washington team.

 Marc P. is a guitar specialist at B2R Port Washington.
 A New York native and lifelong musician/music fan, Marc attended Five Towns College for Jazz and Commercial Music, majoring in Guitar Performance.
 Marc has played guitar and sung in countless ensembles, performing a broad range of styles and genres in and out of the country.
 Growing up on classic rock, Marc’s band experience encompasses such diverse styles as Rock, Funk, Folk, Fusion, Jamband, Reggae, Ska, World, Afrobeat, New Orleans, Blues, Americana, Electronica, Heavy Metal, Bluegrass, Singer-Songwriter, Alt Country, Progressive Rock, and “anything that’s fun & musical”!
 A music teacher for over 25 years, Marc assesses where students are developmentally, and guides them to where they need to go musically using intuition, passion and humor.
 Most importantly, Marc encourages love and appreciation for music in all of his students.
-He currently writes, sings, and plays lead guitar in the original rock band, Trails To Town.

 - Individual instruction with proprietary curriculum